Kevin of Glendalough: Monastery

 Kevin lived the life of a hermit there with an extraordinary closeness to nature.
 His companions were the animals and birds all around him.
-He lived as a hermit for seven years wearing only animal skins, sleeping on stones and eating very sparingly.
+He lived as a hermit for seven years wearing only animal skins, sleeping on stones, and eating very sparingly.

 He went barefoot and spent his time in prayer.
 Disciples were soon attracted to Kevin and a further settlement enclosed by a wall, called Kevin's Cell, was established nearer the lakeshore.
-By 540 Saint Kevin's fame as a teacher and holy man had spread far and wide.
+By 540 Kevin's fame as a teacher and holy man had spread far and wide.
 Many people came to seek his help and guidance.
-In time Glendalough grew into a renowned seminary of saints and scholars and the parent of several other monasteries.
+Glendalough grew into a renowned seminary of saints and scholars and was the parent of several other monasteries.

-In 544, Kevin went to the Hill of Uisneach in County Westmeath to visit the holy abbots, Sts.
-Columba, Comgall and Cannich.
-He then proceeded to Clonmacnoise, where St. Cieran had died three days before.
-Having firmly established his community, he retired into solitude for four years, and only returned to Glendalough at the earnest entreaty of his monks.
-Until his death around 618, Kevin presided over his monastery in Glendalough, living his life by fasting, praying and teaching.
+In 544, Kevin went to the Hill of Uisneach in County Westmeath to visit the holy abbots, Columba, Comgall and Cannich.
+He then proceeded to Clonmacnoise, where Cieran had died three days before.
+Having firmly established his community, he retired into solitude for four years and only returned to Glendalough at the earnest request of his monks.
+Until his death around 618, Kevin presided over his monastery in Glendalough, living his life by fasting, praying, and teaching.
+The church of Saint Kevin (Caoimhghin) contained a well-equipped writing room which produced the Book of Glendalough in the 12th century (now located at Bodleian Library), Oxford.

-St Kevin is one of the patron saints of the diocese of Dublin.
+Kevin is one of the patron saints of the Diocese of Dublin.

 He belonged to the second order of Irish saints.
 Eventually, Glendalough, with its seven churches, became one of the chief pilgrimage destinations in Ireland.